Svjard/T2Mongo/README.md

   * Home page you select from three buttons: (begin demo), (begin interative mode)
   * If interactive mode: modal popup with Normal or Advanced, with slight description for each
     * Show first slide about quarterly profit and description of the task
+    * Must investigate every area
     * Possible areas to investigate questions: [dropdown of choices like website performance, website user behavior trends, transaction history]
     * After selection, the query is partially written but certain parts provide drop-down options to select from to "build" up the correct query.
 Advanced mode has the user write the entire query.
 As the query changes so does the graph and charts.
     * The final panel has the conclusion which is a drop-down of options the user must select from.
 Each selection begins to build out the final proposal for the CFO.
+    * In interactive mode change the navbar to have a start-over button, easy way to get to the proposal, way to show th